-- The local partner shall have in place a detailed Salary policy approved by the Board of the organization. - Only the salaries of persons employed in the project can be budgeted for, and reported as expenses in the project. - Salaries reported as project expenses shall represent the hours actually worked within the project, and have to be verified with supporting documentation such as timesheets or any automated time-keeping systems. - Salary costs are to be booked on a monthly basis to facilitate efficient follow-up. - The project is debited for salaries to project personnel.
-The project's accounts shall clearly show which employee and jobs that these concern, as well as the percentage of each employee's total working hours dedicated to the project in each period. - Salaries of project personnel are determined by the local partner so that the organisation has a common salary policy for all of

-- its personnel, e.g. with salary levels and criteria for different positions. - When planning a project, it is important to remember to budget for salary increases.
+- The cooperating partner shall have in place a detailed Salary policy approved by the Board of the organization. - Only the salaries of persons employed in the intervention can be budgeted for, and reported as expenses in the intervention. - Salaries reported as intervention expenses shall represent the hours actually worked within the intervention, and have to be verified with supporting documentation of hours worked such as timesheets or any automated time-keeping systems. - Salary costs are to be booked on a monthly basis. - The intervention is debited for salaries to intervention personnel.
+The intervention's accounts shall clearly show which employee and jobs that these concern, as well as the percentage of each employee's total working hours dedicated to the intervention in each period. - Salaries of intervention personnel are determined by the cooperating partner so that the organisation has a common salary policy for all of its personnel, e.g. with salary levels and criteria for different positions. - When planning a intervention, it is important to remember to budget for salary increases.
 Salary levels for different positions are to be set according to the norms of the country of operation.
-The local partner is to strive for a fair and non-discriminatory salary - The local partner shall ensure that any person who works on several projects within the organisation or for several organisations, regardless of the source of funding, is not compensated for more than a full-time job, i.e. 100%. - The local partner shall pay all salaries to project personnel and record these in its routine book-keeping. - The monthly payroll should be signed and approved by the authorised person as per the fixed authorisation policy. - The authorised person shall approve the salary costs booked in the project.
+The cooperating partner is to strive for a fair and nondiscriminatory salary scale. - The cooperating partner shall ensure that any person who works on several interventions within the organisation or for several organisations, regardless of the source of funding, is not compensated for more than a full-time job, i.e. 100%. - The cooperating partner shall pay all salaries to intervention personnel and record these in its routine book-keeping. - The monthly payroll, including underlying documentation, such as documentation of hours worked, shall be approved and signed by the authorised person as per the fixed authorisation policy. - The authorised person shall approve the salary costs booked in the intervention.